jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 #### 2.2.3.1.
 Choosing strategies

-##### 2.2.3.1.1. ... by knowledge dimension
+##### 2.2.3.1.1.
+Strategies by knowledge dimension

 From Booth, 2011, p.
 116:

 <img src="../illos/strategies-by-knowledge-dimension.png" width="600">

-##### 2.2.3.1.2. ... to exercise multiple intelligences
+##### 2.2.3.1.2.
+Strategies to exercise multiple intelligences

-Eisner, E. (2004).
-Multiple intelligences: Its tensions and possibilities.
-Teachers College Record, 106(1), 31-39.

-Gardner, H. & Hatch, T. (1989).
-Multiple intelligences go to school: Educational implications of the theory of multiple intelligences.
-Educational Researcher, 18(8).
+Gardner & Hatch (1989) argue for a richer understanding of intelligence as "the capacity to solve problems or to fashion products that are valued in one or more cultural settings".
+They differentiate between eight "intelligences":

+- Visual/spatial
+- Verbal/linguistic
+- Logical/mathematical
+- Naturalist
+- Bodily/kinesthetic
+- Musical/rhythmic
+- Interpersonal/social
+- Intrapersonal/introspective

-##### 2.2.3.1.3. ... for accessibility (universal design)
+##### 2.2.3.1.3.
+Accessibility and universal design

 Williams, J., Evans, C., & King, L. (2012).
 The impact of universal design for learning Instruction on lesson planning (Links to an external site.)Links to an external site..
 International Journal of Learning, 18(4).